fortcoin/Fortcoin-old/doc/build-osx.md

  -arch x86_64
  -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk

-Once dependencies are compiled, see release-process.md for how the Dash-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the Fortcoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./dashd`, provided that you are still in the `src` directory.
+It's now available at `./Fortcoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./dashd` to get the filename where it should be put, or just try these
+Run `./Fortcoind` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=dashrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Dash/dash.conf"
+    echo -e "rpcuser=Fortcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Fortcoin/Fortcoin.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Dash/dash.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Fortcoin/Fortcoin.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/Dash/debug.log
+    tail -f $HOME/Library/Application\ Support/Fortcoin/debug.log

 Other commands:
 -------

-    ./dashd -daemon # to start the dash daemon.
+    ./Fortcoind -daemon # to start the Fortcoin daemon.
-    ./dash-cli --help  # for a list of command-line options.
+    ./Fortcoin-cli --help  # for a list of command-line options.
-    ./dash-cli help    # When the daemon is running, to get a list of RPC commands
+    ./Fortcoin-cli help    # When the daemon is running, to get a list of RPC commands